Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Controller

 A controller represents an area with functions which are called [actions](#action).
 Zikula uses Symfony routing for that.
 Note that [entities](#entity) act similarly as they contain actions, too.
+Thus controllers are deprecated, use entities only instead.

 The following controller types are available: